RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - Problem was that the registration form could not be found and therefore could not be produced as evidence, at trial.
       - Evidence regarding existence of such registration forms and their general content was given by the motel employee, on duty that night.
       - Evidence as to the content of the registration form was given by police officer who had inspected the original registration form and recorded the name, address, vehicle registration and payment details etc on a piece of paper.
-        - This information was then faxed to another police officer who recorded it on a ‘running sheet’.
+        - This information was then faxed to another police officer who recorded it on a 'running sheet'.
         - Sadly, the piece of paper and the fax of it could not be found at trial.
       - Only remaining evidence was the police running sheet.
 The question was whether that was admissible to prove the contents of the original motel registration form ????
       - Court held that: